Ana Cheminava

-Ana Cheminava (ანა ჩემინავა; born 1 February 1996) is a Georgian footballer, who plays as a forward for the Lithuanian Women's A League club MFA Žalgiris, and the Georgia women's national team.
+Ana Cheminava (ანა ჩემინავა; born 1 February 1996) is a Georgian footballer, who last played as a forward for Ligat Nashim club Hapoel Tel Aviv, and the Georgia women's national team.

 Club career

 Between 2015 and 2021, Cheminava played for the Lithuanian Women's A League club MFA Žalgiris.

 By December 2021, she moved to Turkey and joined the Ankara-based club Fomget G.S. to play in the 2021–22 Turkcell Women's Super League.

+In August 2024, Cheminava joined Israeli club Hapoel Tel Aviv, signing a one-year contract with an extension option.
+She mentioned her excitement about the club wearing the same colours as her national team, Georgia.
+In her first season with the club, she played 11 matches before suffering an anterior cruciate ligament injury.
+Following the club's support of her through the rehabilitation, she signed a new one year contract with an extension option in July 2025.In July 2026, she departed the club after making 30 appearances in all competitions.

 International career

 Cheminava was a member of the Georgia girls' U17 (2012–2013= and the Georgia women's U19 (2014–2015) teams.

 She has been capped for the Georgia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.